David Peralta Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.77 team ERA that ranks third across all league pitching staffs.
+- The Guardians' 3.77 team ERA ranks third among all MLB pitching staffs.

-- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.
+- The Guardians allow the first-fewest home runs in baseball (129 total, one per game).

-- Curry makes the start for the Guardians, his seventh of the season.
-He is 3-1 with a 3.24 ERA and 52 strikeouts through 75 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 12th of the season.
+He is 1-4 with a 3.02 ERA and 63 strikeouts in 59 2/3 innings pitched.

-- The righty's last time out was on Friday against the Detroit Tigers, when he tossed six innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Friday, the right-hander tossed five innings against the Detroit Tigers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.